 How To Book Your Tour

 When the time comes to book click on the book a tour now button on the top scroll bar or give us a call (to save you from paying online fees) and select the private pub crawl unless you are looking for an architecture or progressive dinner tour.
 You simply pick from the available dates and times and enter your contact information and your credit card and the date and time is yours.
-The full amount is due when you book.
+You can also pay with Cash App or Venmo over the phone.
 Cancellation/Rescheduling policy is a subsection below